pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

       reviewSectionTitle: "Praise from our learners"
       reviewSectionDescription: "Here's what those who are learning from the courses have to say about the content and delivery."
       reviews:
+        - reviewer: "Shweta S"
+          rating: 5
+          review: "A well structured course for beginners to expirenced professionals, one who is keen in learning what the C program does to the underlying system, this course is for them.
+I personally enjoyed the debugging using the gdb dashboard.
+I am looking forward to dive deeper as the course unfolds, I highly recommend this course for all the embedded engineers."
+        - reviewer: "Rohit Alate"
+          rating: 5
+          review: "Hello Team, if possible , please create the playlist in some sequence in which we should go through , so it will be really helpful.thanks in advance, and content wise you guys are amazing..... and i would say thanks to team to creating such platform for us..."
+        - reviewer: "PADMALAYA RAWAL"
+          rating: 5
+          review: "This bundle is crazily interactive.
+Be aware that it will make you addicted to learning more about embedded systems beyond just looking for jobs.
+Thanks to the team, who are adding more courses to the bundle, it's never going to be outdated!
+Loving it❤️‍🔥"
+        - reviewer: "Inturi Sri Sasi Kiran"
+          rating: 5
+          review: "I am taking a moment to give shout out the the authors of this course, sorry actually it's not just a course it is standard text book for an Embedded Engineer or who wants learn Embedded Engineering.
+I will strongly recommend this course to the college students especially those who are looking for a career in the Embedded sector."
+        - reviewer: "Gnanesh Sureshchandra"
+          rating: 5
+          review: "This course gives you exactly what you need to know about pointers!
+And more importantly how to think about pointers this is really important, and every embedded engineer must know.
+Once again thanks a lot for this content creators.
+Expecting more courses from you in future. (for: C Pointers)"
+        - reviewer: "Arjun"
+          rating: 5
+          review: "Awesome, within an hour, if an engineer learns the boot up process of arm - cortex-m, that is unbelievable, instructor is really apt at the matter.
+Thanks (for: ARM Cortex-M 101)"
+        - reviewer: "Selva Gandhi P"
+          rating: 5
+          review: "I want to say that this course has truly been eye-opening for building my career.
+Thank you so much, brother, for all the support and guidance. 🙏🏻"
+        - reviewer: "Imene Benamor"
+          rating: 5
+          review: "I'm currently taking this course, and it's been great so far!
+The content is clear, practical, and easy to follow.
+I'm already learning a lot and looking forward to diving deeper.
+Would definitely recommend it to anyone looking to build or strengthen their skills in embedded systems."
+        - reviewer: "Earnest Kihara"
+          rating: 5
+          review: "I wish I had came across this course when I was getting started into embedded C, thankyou Piyush for coming up with this course ,its worth it .
+I recommend it to all beginner and intermiadiate students and anyone else who feels there is some dots they can't connect in C"
+        - reviewer: "Pavankalyan G"
+          rating: 5
+          review: "Really enjoyed reading this book!
+It provides great insights and is well-written."
         - reviewer: "@n.5s4584"
           photo: "https://yt3.ggpht.com/ytc/AIdro_kwaiEov46AN__mYTLshOyDgJfnS9npGBzAYALfOGI=s88-c-k-c0x00ffffff-no-rj"
           featured: ""